Q: What is the faculty-student ratio?

-A: Enrollment is approximately 1,900 students from 45 states, Washington, D.C., and 71 countries; 16.4% domestic students of color; 12% students with an international background.
-Forty percent of students are men and 60% are women.
+A: As of the fall of 2019, enrollment is approximately 1,850 students from 41 states, Washington, D.C., and 47 countries.
+22% are domestic students of color, and 9% have an international background.
+40% of students are men and 60% are women.

 Q: Are professors accessible?

 A: Professors are very accessible in person, by telephone, and via email.
 In addition to scheduling appointments to meet with students, most professors also have open office hours when students are able to drop in and chat informally.
-Students have also had opportunities to get to know their professors over meals at the dining hall or at professors' homes, collaborating on research, planning study abroad trips, or competing at the annual Camelympics.
-Please visit the Meet the Faculty section of this website to become familiar with our faculty.
+Students have also had opportunities to get to know their professors over meals at the dining hall or at professors' homes, collaborating on research, planning study abroad trips, or competing in the annual Camelympics.
+Please visit the Meet the Faculty section of this website for more.

 Q: Will I have my own adviser?

 A: Yes!
-Until your major is chosen (typically through your sophomore year), you will be counseled by a faculty member who will serve as your pre-major adviser, irrespective of his or her academic department.
-After choosing a major, you will be counseled by a faculty member in your academic department.
+Until you declare a major (typically during your sophomore year), you will be counseled by an advising team, including your first-year seminar instructor who will serve as your pre-major adviser.
+When you declare your major, you will choose your own major adviser in the appropriate academic department.
 Learn more about academic advising.

 Q: Can I double major?

-A: Of course you can double major.
-This is an option quite a few students choose to pursue.
+A: Of course you can double major!
 Students are required to major in at least one area.
-However, most choose either to have a major and a minor or they choose to double major.
+However, most choose either to have a major and a minor, or they choose to double major.
 See "Determining a Major."

 Q: How many classes may I take per semester?

-A: The typical course load is 4 or 5 classes.
-If a student wants to enroll in more than 5 classes, he or she must consult with the faculty adviser and academic dean.
+A: The typical course load is four classes.
+To enroll in more than 5 classes, you would first consult with your faculty adviser and academic dean.
 Learn more about coursework.

 Q: Are there services for students with disabilities?

 A: We do offer accommodations and services for students with disabilities.
-The best way to find out if Connecticut College can accommodate your specific needs is to review the Office of Student Disability Services website and contact that office as needed.
+The best way to find out if Connecticut College can accommodate your specific needs is to review the Office of Student Accessibility Services website and contact that office directly.

-Q: Do I need to take a foreign language?
+Q: Do I need to take a world language?